ibmdbanalytics/dashdb_analytic_tools/README.md

 ## Running a sample R script ##

-The docker file you build in step #4 creates a "samples" directory in your home directory, with a sample script linreg_indb.R.
-All of the sample data used by this script is preloaded for dashDB databases*.
-Follow these steps to run linreg_indb.R directly in this directory:
+The docker file you build in step #4 creates a "samples" directory in your home directory, with a sample scripts.
+You can load these samples directly from RStudio by opening the samples directory.
+To run any example you have to edit the file to contain the right host, user name and password variables according to your dashDB system.

-1. Enter the running RStudio container:

-  `docker exec -it <container-id> bash`
-2. Use a text editor to modify the user, password, and host variables in the script as appropriate for the database that you are connecting to.
-3. Execute the script from the command line:

-  `Rscript linreg_indb.R`

-*Note: If you use a different system that does not have the preloaded sample data, you need to upload it before running the linreg_indb.R script, using the following steps:
+Most samples upload their own data, however some expect the following tables to be present.
+This should be the case for dashDB aaS, but might not be true on other systems.
+If the data is not present, you need to upload it before running the samples using the following steps:

 1. Download the following three CSV files:
    * [SHOWCASE_SYSTYPES.csv] (https://github.com/ibmdbanalytics/dashdb_analytic_tools/blob/master/SHOWCASE_SYSTYPES.csv)